jschhie/Financial-Visualizer/README.md

 ## Visual Demo
 The following results are based on the supplied ```curr_balance.pickle``` file and ```expenses.db``` database.

 To better understand the outputs, please read the [next section](https://github.com/jschhie/expenseTracker/#sample-resources-in-detail).
-Or, skip ahead for the sample [walkthrough](https://github.com/jschhie/expenseTracker/#walkthrough).
+Or, skip ahead for the  [examples](https://github.com/jschhie/expenseTracker/#examples).

 ### Sample Resources in Detail
 #### Table I: Snippet of Records